 Regulatory oversight for ACRIN is provided by the National Cancer Institute’s Cancer Imaging Program (NCI-CIP) and the ACR Institutional Review Board (IRB).
 ACRIN’s Protocol Development and Regulatory Compliance (PDRC) Department monitors regulatory compliance for all ACRIN sites.
-Also, all protocol development and regulatory compliance resources can be found on the Regulatory Resources [Site Link] page of the Web site.
+Also, all protocol development and regulatory compliance resources can be found on the Regulatory Resources page of the Web site.

 Required Regulatory Materials

 Before a trial can open at a site, several regulatory requirements must be met:

 Some regulatory materials must be submitted as part of the protocol-specific application: